 (Charlie Harper & Knox) entitled 'Bonefield' was out in August 2012.
 Available from the Time & Matter website's secure 'bigcartel' webshop at a bargain £8-00 plus postage and packaging.

 All the info about the release is here.
 (You can also buy the CD at the UK Subs' merch table at their gigs.)

-JUNGLE RECORDS HAVE JUST RE-RELEASED THE FALLEN ANGELS 2ND AND 3RD STUDIO ALBUMS AS A DOUBLE CD - "In Loving Memory" and "Wheel Of Fortune", both digitally remastered from original studio mixdown tapes, plus additional tracks, B-sides, etc., plus the long and short versions of The Troops "Troops Of Tomorrow", the long version runs to nearly 21 minutes!
+JUNGLE RECORDS RE-RELEASED THE FALLEN ANGELS 2ND AND 3RD STUDIO ALBUMS AS A DOUBLE CD - "In Loving Memory" and "Wheel Of Fortune", both digitally remastered from original studio mixdown tapes, plus additional tracks, B-sides, etc., plus the long and short versions of The Troops "Troops Of Tomorrow", the long version runs to nearly 21 minutes!
 Great songs here.
 Also Andy McCoy and Nasty Suicide playing on some of these songs.
 You can buy it here.

 KNOX RECORDING WITH THE VIBRATORS - Knox was in the studio (5-15 March 2012) recording with The Vibrators.
 Mainly his songs and they're hoping to get lots of guest singers on this album

 KNOX RECORDING WITH THE KNOXVILLE BOYS - Knox recorded with the Knoxville Boys (a cut down line up of the Trailer Trash Orchestra), Fri.
 9th March to make an EP.